beanq12/java-database-capstone/schema-architecture.md

 1. User accesses AdminDashboard or Appointment pages.
 2. The action is routed to the appropriate Thymeleaf or REST controller.
-3. The controller calls the service layer...
+3. The controller calls the service layer
+4. Repository Layer
+5. Database access
+6. Model binding
+7. Application models in use